ignius299792458/k8s-scaling-and-scheduling-Taints-And-Tolerations/taint.md

 # Workout with Taint

-If any worker/node is tainted, pods aren't allowed to be applied on them
+If any worker/node are tainted, pods aren't allowed to be applied on them

 ```
 ➜  Taints-And-Tolerations git:(main) ✗ kubectl get nodes